-OCASI's Initiative to End Gender-Based Violence in Immigrant and Refugee Communities provides resources, education and leadership to the settlement sector and the broader community on gender-based violence prevention and survivor support.
+OCASI's Initiative to End Gender-Based Violence provides resources, education and leadership to the immigrant and refugee serving sector and the broader community on gender-based violence prevention and survivor support.

 - Gender-based violence happens in all communities, but it impacts immigrant and refugee communities in distinct ways.

 - Women (including cis women and trans women) and non-binary immigrants and refugees face unique barriers to accessing support for violence or abuse.

 - Immigrant and refugee-serving organizations have an obligation and responsibility to be informed about gender-based violence issues, and to provide compassionate, trauma-informed, and appropriate services for immigrants and refugees who are survivors of violence.